 The connection is now configured — you can continue with creating your project.
 After the app is authorized, TeamCity will list all the repositories available to your GitHub user.
 Start typing to filter the list and select the required repository:

 After you select the repo, TeamCity will verify the repository connection.
 If the сonnection is verified, the Create Project page opens.
 TeamCity will display the project and build configuration name.
 If required, modify the names and click Proceed.

 TeamCity will scan your VCS repository and autodetect your build steps (it may take some time).
 Check the boxes of the steps and use them in your build configuration.

 Create project manually

-Use the Administration link in the top right corner to go to the Administration area and click Create project and select Manually.
-Specify the project's name, ID (autogenerated, modifiable) and an optional description.
-Click Create:
+Click the Administration link in the upper right corner, then click Create project and select Manually.
+Specify the project's name, ID (autogenerated, modifiable), and an optional description.

 The configurations can be created automatically (similarly to creating projects) or manually as described below.
 If you select to do it manually, specify the build configuration name, ID (autogenerated, modifiable), and an optional description.

 You can also specify whether you want TeamCity to checkout the sources on the agent or server.
 Note that the agent-side checkout is supported not for all VCSs, and in case you want to use it, you need to have a version control client installed on at least one agent.